Hollingworth Lake: Activities

 The lake supports watersports like sailing, windsurfing, canoeing, swimming, rafting, rowing and fishing.
 Since 1989, Hollingworth Lake Water Activity Centre has offered tuition in outdoor activities, including kayaking, canoeing, power boating and sailing.
 In summer, visitors can hire rowing boats.
 The centre used to operate a 34 ft launch The Lady Alice at weekends during the summer months to provide trips around the lake, but the boat has been out of service since 2009 as the local authority would could not justify the investment in retaining the vessel in a fit state.
 A new pleasure boat, The Lady Katherine was launched in May 2019.
-But to date has not fulfilled the role intended partly due to COVID but also due to the lack of opportunities to use implemented by Link 4 Life.
+But to date it has not fulfilled the role intended partly due to COVID but also due to the lack of opportunities to use implemented by Link 4 Life.

 The scenic walk, 2.5 mi around the lake, passes a nature reserve with a bird hide in the south-western corner of the lake, in an area from which boats and watersports are excluded.
 The lake provides habitat for a variety of wildlife and is used for fishing.
 The variety of fish has been expanded by stocking the lake with carp, tench and roach, in addition to those introduced in 1863.
 The country park is used for activities for children, who catch various types of pond life.
 The path around the lake is a gravel track from the Beach Hotel to the far side of the Lake, and then follows Rakewood Road and Hollingworth Road.
 A children's playground and trim trail for adults known as the Woodland Enviro Gym situated where the path joins Rakewood Road, was opened on 7 August 2010.
 The facility was funded by the Big Lottery Community Spaces fund, and was the idea of the Friends of Hollingworth Lake, a group working to improve the facilities, which was set up as an informal society in November 2007, but was registered as a private company limited by guarantee in May 2010 to enable it to handle grant applications.